 Law enforcement professionals come from diverse backgrounds, but might be sticklers for the rules with a passion for justice.
 They are honest, dedicated and willing to risk their safety for others.
 These natural-born leaders must also display sound judgment and an ability to keep cool in a crisis.

 Most law enforcement hopefuls must also meet a number of physical requirements.
 Candidates must typically be at least 21 years old, in good physical condition, and have a clean criminal record.
-According to the U.S. Bureau of Labor Statistics, those applying for advanced or federal positions might even need to take a polygraph test.

 Law enforcement degrees can offer graduates a surprisingly wide array of career opportunities.
 The following are just a few of these careers, as reported by the BLS and the DOJ:

 - Environmental compliance inspectors